nodejs/Release/README.md

 decide to provide an update to the odd-numbered release after the cutoff.
 However, there is no guarantee that any release will be made.

-### LTS Staging Branches
+### Staging Branches

-Every LTS major version has two branches in the GitHub repository: a release branch and a staging branch.
+Every major version has three branches in the GitHub repository: a release branch and two staging branches.
 The release branch is used to cut new releases.
 Only members of the @nodejs/releasers team should land commits onto release branches.
-The staging branch is used to land cherry-picked or backported commits from master that need to be included in a future release.
+The staging branches are used to land cherry-picked or backported commits from master that need to be included in a future release.
 Only members of
-@nodejs/backporters should land commits onto staging branches.
+@nodejs/releasers should land commits onto staging branches.

-For example, for Node.js v4, there is a `v4.x` branch and a `v4.x-staging`
+For example, for Node.js v10, there is a `v10.x` branch and a `v10.x-staging-patch`
-branch.
-When commits land in master that must be cherry-picked for a future Node.js v4 release, those must be landed into the `v4.x-staging` branch.
-When commits are backported for a future Node.js v4 release, those must come in the form of pull requests opened against the `v4.x-staging` branch. **Commits are only landed in the `v4.x` branch when a new `v4.x` release is being prepared.**
+and `v10.x-staging-minor` branch.
+When commits land in master that must be cherry-picked for a future Node.js v10 release, all patch commits must be landed in the `v10.x-staging-patch` branch while all semver-minor and patch commits must be landed in the `v10.x-staging-minor` branch.
+When commits are backported for a future Node.js v10 release, those must come in the form of pull requests opened against the `v10.x-staging-minor` branch. **Commits are only landed in the `v10.x` branch when a new `v10.x` release is being prepared.**

 [Argon]: https://nodejs.org/download/release/latest-argon/
 [Boron]: https://nodejs.org/download/release/latest-boron/